 The key study in MWA performance is the precious heat transfer model.
-It is one of benefit tool to predict and enhance MWA treatment process.
-Unfortunately, there are few studies in the realistic physical model of the liver tumor.
-Since the complexity of the biological tissue that including with liver tissue, cell and microvascular with blood flow direction in the example, only a few studies that considered the heat transfer model with porous media theory [28]-[30].
+It is a tool to predict and enhance the MWA treatment process.
+Unfortunately, there are few studies in the realistic physical model of the liver tumor due to the complexity of the biological tissue which includes liver tissue, cells and microvascular elements.
+Only a few studies have considered the heat transfer model with porous media theory [28-30].

-The porous liver model with the energy equation and momentum equation has proposed.
-The influence of thermal and electrical conductivity in the porous liver model along with selected nanoparticles, Carbon Nanotube (CNT) has investigated.
-The transient momentum equation (Brinkman model extended with Darcy model) together with the transient energy equation including with electromagnetic equation, is conducted.
-The simulation equation and boundary conditions are calculated by using the axisymmetric FEM COMSOLTM Multiphysics. via The proposed model has been verified with previous work bio-heat models and experimental results with the same conditions.
-The simulation results of temperature distribution, blood velocity profile with influences of thermal and electrical conductivity factor and the selected nanoparticles CNT are presented.
-The investigation gives the essential aspect of a fundamental understanding of heat transport in porous liver tumors and selected nanoparticles and can be used as a guideline to enhance the efficacy of MWA for future study.
+The porous liver model with the energy equation and momentum equation has been proposed.
+The influence of thermal and electrical conductivity in the porous liver model along with selected nanoparticles, Carbon Nanotube (CNT) has been investigated.
+The transient momentum equation (Brinkman model extended with Darcy model) together with the transient energy equation including the electromagnetic equation. has been conducted.
+The simulation equation and boundary conditions are calculated by using the axisymmetric FEM via COMSOLTM Multiphysics.
+The proposed model has been verified with previous bio-heat models and experimental results with the same The simulation results conditions. of temperature distribution, blood velocity profile with influences of thermal and electrical conductivity factor and the selected nanoparticles CNT are presented.

-3. Simulation Methodology

-3.1 Slot Microwave Antenna model
+3. Simulation Methodology3.1 Slot microwave antenna model

-The single-slot microwave antenna has been used because of the appropriate size for insertion into the human liver.
-Fig. 2 has shown the antenna model structure with a slot ring of 1 mm. and position of slot far S. Pongpakpien et al. / Science & Technology Asia / Vol. No. July - September 2018 from short circuit tip 5.5 mm.
+The single-slot microwave antenna was used because of the appropriate size for insertion into the human liver.
+Fig. 2 shows the antenna model structure with a slot ring of 1 mm. and the position of the slot 5.5 mm from the short circuit tip.
 The operating frequency is 2.45 GHz.
-Table 1 and Fig. 2 give the antenna dimension and dielectric properties respectively [20].
+Table 1 and Fig. 2 give the antenna dimensions and dielectric properties, respectively [20].